-For purposes of this analysis, we used the actuarial soundness valuation results from the June 30, 2023 Actuarial Soundness Valuation, and unless noted differently, the same actuarial assumptions and methods as used for the June 30, 2023 Actuarial Soundness Valuation.
+For purposes of this analysis, we used the actuarial soundness valuation results from the June 30, 2024 Actuarial Soundness Valuation, and unless noted differently, the same actuarial assumptions and methods as used for the June 30, 2024 Actuarial Soundness Valuation.

-Based on information prescribed to us by ISAC, the investment return assumption and tuition and fee increase assumptions for the June 30, 2023 actuarial valuation are as follows:
+Based on information prescribed to us by ISAC, the investment return assumption and tuition and fee increase assumptions for the June 30, 2024 actuarial valuation are as follows:

-- The net investment return assumption under the "select and ultimate" rate structure was changed from an initial rate of 5.00 percent for fiscal year 2023 grading down to the ultimate rate of 3.00 percent in fiscal years on and after 2029 (in 0.333 percent annual increments) to an initial rate of 5.00 percent for fiscal year 2024 grading down to the ultimate rate of 3.00 percent in fiscal years on and after 2031 (in 0.286 percent annual increments). - The tuition and fee increase assumption was unchanged from 4.25 percent per year for all types of contracts.
+- The net investment return assumption under the "select and ultimate" rate structure was maintained from the prior valuation with an initial rate of 5.00 percent for fiscal year 2024 grading down to the ultimate rate of 3.00 percent in fiscal years on and after 2031 (in 0.286 percent annual increments).
+The initial rate used in this valuation is 4.714 percent for fiscal year 2025 grading down to the ultimate rate of 3.00 percent in fiscal years on and after 2031 (in 0.286 percent annual increments). - The tuition and fee increase assumption was increased from 4.25 percent per year to 5.00 percent per year for all types of contracts.